HaraldMR/SiktCTF-2024/Stegonography/Copilot/writeup/README.md

 # Writeup

-Flag is hidden in the gif.
+Flag is hidden in a frame in the gif.
 Go frame by frame to see it.